aniruddhsinghh/PhishShield/README.md

-# PhishShield
-PhishShield is a modern web-based tool designed to detect phishing URLs with high accuracy and speed.
-It leverages a multi-layered approach, combining machine learning, heuristic analysis, and real-time threat intelligence from multiple security APIs.

 # 🛡️ PhishShield: Multi-Layered Phishing URL Detection

 **PhishShield** is a full-stack web application for real-time phishing URL detection.
 It combines machine learning, heuristic analysis, and multiple threat intelligence APIs to provide layered protection against phishing attacks.